 The Stacks: Billie Holiday: Jazz’s Aching Songbird

-Her life bore all the cliches of the jazz world: horrible childhood, meteoric rise to fame, addiction, bad love affairs.
+Her life had all the cliches of the jazz world: horrible childhood, meteoric rise to fame, addiction, bad affairs.
 But when she opened her mouth to sing, none of that mattered.

 When I first started listening to jazz I was overwhelmed.
 I didn't know how I'd ever be able to tell the difference between Clifford Brown and Lee Morgan, didn't know how I'd ever determine the difference between John Coltrane and someone imitating Coltrane.
 I'm still an amateur but I can tell you this: the first performers I could identify by ear were Louis Armstrong, Thelonious Monk, and Billie Holiday.
 Their sound is so specific, so singular, that even to the untrained ear, they are identifiable.